dmrazzy/starlark/spec.md

 string elements are 16-bit values (Java `char`s) and Unicode text is encoded as UTF-16.

-An implementation may permit strings to hold arbitrary values of the element type, including sequences that do not denote encode valid Unicode text;
+An implementation may permit strings to hold arbitrary values of the element type, including sequences that do not encode valid Unicode text;
 or, it may disallow invalid sequences, and operations that would form them.

 The built-in `len` function returns the number of elements in a string.